robertmc0/modules-test/CONTRIBUTING.md

 - Bumping the API version of a resource
 - Bumping the MINOR or PATCH version of a referenced public registry module

+### Resource API Version

+Its always good practice to update resource api versions regularly but keep in mind there can be breaking changes and will require bumping the MAJOR version.
+Automated testing will detect api verions that are 2 years old and require an update.

 ## Validating module files

 > Before running the command, don't forget to run `generate` to ensure all files are up-to-date.